 The Baker Institute is working closely with Rice University to monitor the impact of Covid-19 on our community.
 The health and safety of our guests and staff remain our top priority.
-Starting on August 24, Baker Hall will be open to accommodate students and instructors with classes in the building, but most fellows, scholars, researchers and administrative staff members will continue to work remotely.
+Baker Hall is open to accommodate students and instructors with classes in the building, but most fellows, scholars, researchers and administrative staff members continue to work remotely.
 Please refer to the Rice University Crisis Management information page for more details and updates.
 In addition, a director's message from Ambassador Djerejian is available here.

 We hope to see you at the Baker Institute when it is safe to resume our activities.
 Thank you for your continued support.

 The Baker Institute continues to analyze and address critical policy issues during this unprecedented time of global uncertainty.
-With a deep bench of experts in areas such as energy, health policy, science & technology, and economics, we are well-positioned to provide pragmatic, fact-based research that informs policymakers and the public alike.
+With a deep bench of experts in areas such as energy, health policy, science & technology, and economics, we are well-positioned to provide fact-based, results-oriented research that informs policymakers and the public alike.
 Follow the links below to learn more.

-Each week, experts at the Baker Institute are offering free webinars to share their insights and knowledge on issues ranging from the pandemic's turbulent effects in Latin America to its implications for the 2020 U.S. elections.
+Each week, the Baker Institute offers free webinars and podcasts on issues ranging from the prospects for ending the pandemic to the pandemic's impact on the public's trust in science.
 In addition, the Center for Energy Studies is producing a special series of weekly webinars on rapidly changing developments in the energy sector.

-Baker Institute experts are producing a steady stream of reports and blogs in response to the current crisis.
-Recent publications include a look at the types of businesses likely to survive in a post-Covid-19 global economy, and the virus' disproportionate impact on black Americans.
+Baker Institute experts are producing a steady stream of reports and blogs in response to the ongoing crisis.
+Recent publications include a look at how the pandemic has affected unemployment benefit policies, the transition to a cashless society and communities on the U.S.-Mexico border.

-Amid the coronavirus outbreak, the institute continues to lend a strong voice in local, national and international media outlets to help understand the numerous impacts and policy challenges stemming from the pandemic.
+The institute continues to lend a strong voice in local, national and international media outlets to help explain the numerous impacts and policy challenges caused by the pandemic.
 Our fellows and scholars have shared their expertise in hundreds of print, television and online stories.
 Check out our “Experts in the News” page for links to some of their interviews or follow us on Twitter for real-time updates.